 Career Development and Wellbeing

-Are you stuck on a career plateau, or are you worried about your own wellbeing, or that of your staff?
-WordLab Arts are offering individual and group mentoring to conquer the basics of writing poetry to help empower and break through barriers and to build wellbeing.
-Course will be three 90 minutes sessions over three weeks; and will be taken by one of our Teaching Artist roster.
+Are you stuck on a career plateau, struggling to get your voice heard, making slower progress than you should be?
+WordLab Arts are offering individual and group mentoring to conquer the basics of writing poetry to boost wellbeing, to empower, to build confidence and to break through barriers.
+Course will be three 90 minutes sessions over three weeks; and will be taken by our Lead Teaching Artist Anita Govan.

 Price on application.